horsepurve/truly-uncertain/README.md

 <br />
 <br />

-If you find the software useful please cite:
+If you find the software useful please consider citing:

 ```
 @inproceedings{ma2020truth,